bitmaskit-forks/Vulkan-Guide/chapters/extensions/cleanup_extensions.md

 # Cleanup Extensions

 > These are extension which are unofficially called "cleanup extension".
-The Vulkan Guide defines them as cleanup extensions due to their nature of only adding a small bit of functionality, usually one that requires little to no hardware support and mainly to make the API easier to use.
+The Vulkan Guide defines them as cleanup extensions due to their nature of only adding a small bit of functionality or being very simple, self-explanatory extensions in terms of their purpose.

 # VK_KHR_driver_properties

-The `VK_KHR_driver_properties` was added in Vulkan 1.2 core as it adds more information to query about each implementation.
+> Promoted in Vulkan 1.2

+This extension adds more information to query about each implementation.
 The [VkDriverId](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VkDriverId) will registered vendor's ID of the implementation.
 The [VkConformanceVersion](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VkConformanceVersion) displays which version of [the Vulkan Conformance Test Suite](../chapters/vulkan_cts.md) the implementation passed.

 # VK_EXT_host_query_reset

+> Promoted in Vulkan 1.2

-This extension was promoted in Vulkan 1.2 and allows an application to call `vkResetQueryPool` from the host instead of needing to setup logic to submit `vkCmdResetQueryPool` since this is mainly just a quick write to memory for most implementations and little overhead to calling.
+This extension allows an application to call `vkResetQueryPool` from the host instead of needing to setup logic to submit `vkCmdResetQueryPool` since this is mainly just a quick write to memory for most implementations and little overhead to calling.

 # VK_KHR_separate_depth_stencil_layouts

+> Promoted in Vulkan 1.2

-This extension was promoted in Vulkan 1.2 and allows an application when using a depth/stencil format to do an image translation on each the depth and stencil separately.
+This extension allows an application when using a depth/stencil format to do an image translation on each the depth and stencil separately.
 Starting in Vulkan 1.2 this functionality is required for all implementations.

+# VK_KHR_dedicated_allocation

+> Promoted in Vulkan 1.1

+Normally applications allocate large chuncks for `VkDeviceMemory` and then suballocate to various buffers and images.
+There are times where it might be better to have a dedicated allocation for `VkImage` or `VkBuffer`.
+An application can pass `VkMemoryDedicatedRequirements` into `vkGetBufferMemoryRequirements2` or `vkGetImageMemoryRequirements2` to fine out if a dedicated allocation is prefered or required.
+The requiring of a dedicated allocation occurs when dealing with external memory.

+# VK_EXT_sampler_filter_minmax

+> Promoted in Vulkan 1.2

+By default in Vulkan sampler filters to an image lookup to return a filtered texel value produced by computing a weighted average of a collection of texels in the neighborhood of the texture coordinate provided.
+This extension provides a new sampler parameter which allows applications to produce a filtered texel value by computing a component-wise minimum (`VK_SAMPLER_REDUCTION_MODE_MIN`) or maximum (`VK_SAMPLER_REDUCTION_MODE_MAX`) of the texels that would normally be averaged.
+This is similar to [GL EXT_texture_filter_minmax](https://www.khronos.org/registry/OpenGL/extensions/EXT/EXT_texture_filter_minmax.txt).

+# VK_KHR_sampler_mirror_clamp_to_edge

+> Promoted in Vulkan 1.2

+This extension adds a new sampler address mode (`VK_SAMPLER_ADDRESS_MODE_MIRROR_CLAMP_TO_EDGE`) that effectively uses a texture map twice as large as the original image in which the additional half of the new image is a mirror image of the original image.
+This new mode relaxes the need to generate images whose opposite edges match by using the original image to generate a matching “mirror image”.
+This mode allows the texture to be mirrored only once in the negative s, t, and r directions.

 # Maintenance Extensions